dmitric/network/README.md

 Inspired by the twitter avatar of [@lifewinning](https://mobile.twitter.com/lifewinning).
 I wanted to be able to generate them in different colors and N-vertexes.

+I also added a couple small animations to make things more interesting.

 ## See it live

 [View the demo](http://blog.zmitri.com/network/)